cobalthq/cobalt-product-public-docs/content/en/Getting started/glossary.md

 ## Cobalt Users

 When using the Cobalt UI, you may encounter a variety of different users, in the following
-categories:
+roles:

 - Organization Roles: If you're a Cobalt customer, your account may have one or more of the following roles:
-  - Organization Owner: Also known as an _Org Owner_
+  - Organization Owner
-  - Organization Member: Also known as an _Org Member_
+  - Organization Member
-  - Pentest Team Member: Also known as a _PT Team Member_
+  - Pentest Team Member

-- Pentester Roles: If you're a Cobalt pentester, you may be a _PT Pentester_ or a _PT Lead_.
+- Pentester Roles: Cobalt pentesters who are assigned to your pentest have one of two roles:
+  - Lead
+  - Pentester

+  Some Cobalt pentesters may be a _Lead_ in one test, a _Pentester_ in a second test, and possibly no role and no involvement in your other pentests.

 Select Cobalt employees may be assigned as administrators, as _Cobalt Staff_.